-Flu vaccination is available every year on the NHS to help protect adults and children at risk from flu and its complications.
+The flu vaccine is a safe and effective vaccine.
+It's offered every year on the NHS to help protect people at risk of flu and its complications.

-Who should get the flu vaccine?
+Who can have the flu vaccine?

-- pregnant women
+- are pregnant

-- people living with someone who's at high risk from coronavirus (on the NHS shielded patient list)
+- live with someone who's at high risk from coronavirus (on the NHS shielded patient list)

 - frontline health or social care workers

 If you're aged 50 to 64 and have a health condition that means you're more at risk from flu, you should get your flu vaccine as soon as possible.

 Other 50- to 64-year-olds should be contacted about a flu vaccine later in the year.